premchander-revature/interviewquestions/Interview Ques/Java Basics.md

 ---

-70. How many times the output 'Have a nice day' will be printed?
+70. How many times the output 'Have a nice day' will be printed?p1

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)